nafeesanawar/nafeesanawar/README.md

 - 👋 Hi, I’m @nafeesanawar
-- 👀 I’m interested in all things electronics, project management and engineering, leadership and sustainability.
+- 👀 I’m passionate about electronics, engineering, project management, leadership, and sustainability.
 - 🌱 I’m currently working as an electrical engineering intern at Prism Engineering.
 - 💞️ I’m looking to work in electrical engineering roles with organizations focused on sustainable practices in the oil and gas or construction sectors.
 - 📫 Email me at: nafeesanawar2016@gmail.com